-Note System mode cannot be entered by an exception.
-The exception handlers modenter System mode. dify the CPSR to
+System mode cannot be entered by an exception.
+The exception handlers modify the CPSR to enter System mode.

-• Processor modes and registers in ARMv6 and earlier, ARMv7-A and ARMv7-R profiles on page 6-7.
+Processor modes and registers in ARMv6 and earlier, ARMv7-A and ARMv7-R profiles on page 6-7.

 6.7 The processor response to an exception